cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting-started.md

 ![Maestro Step 4 - configure ports](/assets/maestro/step-4-ports-maestro-onboarding.gif)

-<div class="notice"><p>💡 Obviously this settings panel is used for both networking and storage options - so you can configure them simultaneously if you'd prefer.</p></div>
+<div class="notice"><p>💡 This settings panel is used for both networking and storage options - so you can configure them simultaneously if you'd prefer.</p></div>

 ### B. Configure storage (optional)